 How To Find The Cathedral

 Recent changes (November 2015) in the one way system at the top end of Mincing Lane now require cars to turn left into King Street and then immediately right (Barton Street) and right again (Cardwell Place) to access Darwen Street via Astley Gate.
 If you are approaching from the west, Bank Top, then it is best to follow the road into Blackburn and carry straight on, when the roads turns right, into King Street.
 At the end of the one way section of King Street turn left into Barton Street and right into Cardwell Place to access Darwen Street via Astley Gate.

 When visiting the Cathedral the best places to park are:

-- on Darwen Street (pay and display, but free on Sunday) there are various bays in Darwen Street just down from the Market Street Lane junction and all the way down.
+- on Darwen Street (pay and display) there are various bays in Darwen Street just down from the Market Street Lane junction and all the way down.
 Outside BBC Radio Lancashire is popular, but there are only a few spaces.